-Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted for admission, even if
+Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

+SAT or ACT X

+ACT Only Х

+SAT Only X

+if submitted

 SAT or ACT Х

 ACT Only Х

 SAT Only Х

 C8B Has been removed from the CDS.

 C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use e applicants' test s cores for academic advising?

-Х Yes No
+X Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission 1-Aug
+C8E Latest date by which SAT or ACT s cores must be rece eived for fall-term a dmission 1-Aug

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students due to differences by academic program, student academic background, or if other examinations may be considered in lieu of the SAT and ACT):
+C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students due to differences by acade student academic background, or if examinations may be considered in and ACT): nded for some I of some demic program, other

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+X X X Please indicate which tests your instituti SAT ACT AP CLEP Institutional Exam State Exam (specify): on uses for placeme nt (e.g., state tests) :